marialitwa/marialitwa/README.md

 # Hej! 👋

 ### My name is Maria.
-I just moved to Berlin to get started as a newly minted creative JUNIOR FRONTEND DEVELOPER.
+I just moved from Cologne to Berlin to get started as a newly minted creative JUNIOR FRONTEND DEVELOPER.

 End of 2022 I successfully mastered an intense coding bootcamp at Neue Fische